-A porn user will masturbate to anything: Extreme, differences in sex-orientation, look-alike performers, dangerous settings, shocking relationships, etc. Anything is better than nothing.
-To begin with, it might seem awful, but given enough time and you'll learn to enjoy them.
-Porn users will seek fulfillment from porn after having real sex, after a long work day, fever, colds, flu, sore throats, and even when admitted in hospitals.
+A porn user will masturbate to anything: Extreme, differences in sexorientation, look-alike performers, dangerous settings, shocking relationships, etc. Anything is better than nothing.
+To begin with, it might seem awful but given enough time you will learn to enjoy them.
+Porn users will seek fulfillment from porn after having real sex, after a long workday, fever, colds, flu, sore throats, and even when admitted in hospitals.